8 Great Places to Celebrate Sunsets in Florida

 The land of sunshine says good-night.
 Check out some of these Florida sunset celebrations along the Gulf coast.

 By Lisa M. Moten

 Nothing beats the sight of a spectacular sunset in the Sunshine State.
 Florida's southwest coast beaches, of course, have front-row seating for nightly sunset-inspired rituals, though any place with an unimpeded westward view will do.
 It’s all a bit primal, this practice of worshipping the sun, but rarely does it disappoint.
 Just be careful when viewing, particularly with cameras, and don't stare directly into the sun.
 Remember, sunglasses give only partial protection from the sun’s rays.

 Schooners Last Local Beach Club, Panama City Beach

 Schooners hosts a sunset celebration every evening.
 The club describes itself as "possibly the most perfect place on Earth" – and it's not hard to see how accurate that statement is.
 The restaurant is casual and comfortable, close to the water, with tasty food and cold beverages to refresh.
 Live bands will keep you up and dancing long after the sun goes down.

 Located near a wide array of shops, restaurants and beach concessions, Pier 60 Park is one of Clearwater Beach’s top-rated attractions.
 This event was inspired by the sunset-watching rituals in Key West’s Mallory Square.
 The region is filled with white-sand beaches; this venue is host to a nightly four-hour festival that begins two hours before sunset and ends two hours after.
 The exciting, colorful array of jugglers, magicians, entertainers and artists brings a carnival atmosphere to the pier.

-The Hurricane, St. Pete
+The Hurricane, St. Petersburg

 Sandbar Restaurant, Anna Maria Island